 No endeavour – be it personal, professional, academic, or what-have-you – is ever as ‘advanced’ or difficult as people like to make it out to be.
 This disappointments me more than I can express, because I wish people would challenge themselves more.
 The ‘average Joe/Josephine’ simply does not possess the faculties or the inclination to do or be anything more than what a very low bar demands.

 Don’t ever let this make YOU become complacent!
-Don’t compare yourself with anyone else, for better or worse (because there will be both).
+And for gawds sakes, don’t compare yourself with anyone else, for better or worse (because there will be both)!
 If you can ensure that what you are doing is challenging, even if this means forfeiting being the best at something at a lower level, then you are growing and learning.
-Pride can stunt growth in this way.
+Pride can stunt growth in this way, because our pride is often better fed from being the ‘best’ at something than it is from leaving our comfort zones.

 3. As per reprimand for expressing my take on JC feeding absurd amounts of people with one loaf of bread:

 Stand your ground.
 Never forfeit your own truth or your right to independently question or critically assess something, especially out of fear for consequences (hence the title of this entry 😉).
 You will be punished for this by institutions, family, social circles, and maybe even the law.
 But so what?
-The reality is that discouraging critical thought places them in questionable territory – not you.
+The reality is that discouraging critical thought places the discouragers in questionable territory – not you.
+I like to call these people the ants to the progress picnics.

 When I think about events throughout my life, it is clear that these three lessons have been reitirated many times over in some way, shape, or form.

 So, yeah.
-Thank you for losing your cool and inadvertantly starting the Refornation, Martin Luther.
+Thank you for losing your cool and inadvertantly starting the Reformation, Martin Luther.
 The chain of lives that your actions have touched has spanned centuries.